We are not currently accepting applications for NSI Drama Prize.

 When does it take place?

-The course is one year long however you will be at home for the majority of the course apart from a week-long training session in March 2013 at the beginning of the course.
+The course is one year long.
+You will be at home for the majority of the course apart from a week-long training session in Winnipeg in March 2014.